box/developer.box.com/content/guides/api-calls/permissions-and-errors/rate-limits.md

 infrastructure.
 If there is resource contention in the infrastructure, we introduce automatic rate limits to prevent system degradation and outages.
-For instance, if an application happens to be accessing the same physical database server (e.g. the use of a file migration tool accessing related resources that access the same underlying physical resources), Box may impose temporary rate-limits when load spikes and adjust them as the system recovers.
+For instance, if an application happens to be accessing the same physical database server, such as the use of a file migration tool accessing related resources that access the same underlying physical resources, Box may impose temporary rate-limits when load spikes and adjust them as the system recovers.

 ## Licensing based